French prosecutors open Peugeot diesel-cheating probe

 PSA diesels under the current Euro 6 standard have cleaner emissions than many mass-market rivals, thanks to their standard deployment of costly selective catalytic reduction (SCR).

-But in a government-backed testing program last year, five PSA vehicles of the last Euro 5 diesel generation emitted significantly higher NOx in motorway driving conditions when engine temperatures were increased.
+But in a government-backed testing programme last year, five PSA vehicles of the last Euro 5 diesel generation emitted significantly higher NOx in motorway driving conditions when engine temperatures were increased.

 By design, the cars' so-called EGR emissions treatment is deliberately reduced at higher temperatures to improve fuel efficiency and carbon dioxide (CO2) emissions in out-of-town driving, where NOx and particle output is less critical, PSA engineering chief Gilles Le Borgne said in February.

-The company last year began an independently certified real-world CO2 emissions-testing program and began publishing results measured for all its vehicles on the road.
+The company last year began an independently certified real-world CO2 emissions-testing programme and began publishing results measured for all its vehicles on the road.